mrdotss/cold-automation-forensic/README.md

 ## Overview

- **CAF (Cold Automation Forensic)**, a web application (with Django 5) designed to streamline the remote acquisition of data from Android devices.
+A web application (Django 5) designed for wired/wireless (remote) acquisition of data from Android devices, based on [WebADB](https://github.com/mrdotss/webadb), which I recently used, but with slightly more powerful features.

 ## Getting Started

 To begin using RAAS, follow these steps to set up your development environment:

+Note:
+* I don't provide feature to root the device, so you need to root the device if you want to use the physical acquisition (but some basic task doesn't need root)
+* Maybe some phone will not work with other features, because need some adjustment for the device
+* I can say this forensically sound tool and still in the development stage for stable use

 ### Prerequisites